-This new research project is in collaboration with Dr. Diego Riveros-Iregui from the University of North Carolina Chapel Hill.
+This research project is in collaboration with Dr. Diego Riveros-Iregui from the University of North Carolina Chapel Hill.
 The goal of this research project is to understand the ecohydrology of the Galapagos Islands.

 While the flora and fauna of the Galapagos Islands have well described, far fewer studies have been hypotheses driven (with notable exception, Drs.
 Rosemary and Peter Grant).
 Even fewer studies have examined hydrological or plant physiological processes.